37-Year-Old Second Baseman – Kansas City Royals

 Rafael Furcal Contract Information:

-Signed a one-year deal with the Marlins in December of 2013.
+Signed a minor-league deal with the Royals in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Rafael Furcal – simply subscribe now.

 |2011 (Multiple Teams)||33||MAJ||STL/LAD||87||369||333||44||77||23||15||0||8||28||9||5||28||39||3||1||4||.231||.298||.348||.646|

 |Sep.
 21||Det||Did not play.|

 |Sep.
 17||CWS||Did not play.|